matiascamiletti/SQLite-Simple-Android/readme.md

     name - optional.

 <h2>Notices</h2>
-**Database version** - if upgrade database version, for example from 1 to 2, your all tables will be deleted, and created again. **DATA WILL BE LOST.**
-If you want only add column, just write it on model and SQLite Simple create it for you.

 **_id** - this column need for cursor adapter, if you want add this column in your model, just write ```public Long _id;```